REVIEW: Aventura Hotel, Universal Orlando

 Our honest Aventura Hotel Universal Review

 Aventura is currently one of Universal’s two entry-level hotels and, along with Cabana Bay, forms part of the Prime Value Hotel Category.
-Confusingly, there is also a, lower, Value hotel category but Universal’s Endless Summer Resort – Surfside Inn and Suites (which is the only hotel in this tier) doesn’t open until summer 2019.
+Confusingly, there is soon to be a more affordable, Value hotel category but Universal’s Endless Summer Resort – Surfside Inn and Suites (which is the only hotel in this tier) doesn’t open until summer 2019.
 Rooms at Aventura start from $116 per night.

 Cool, minimalist bedrooms